Maroussi B.C.: The club's decline

 Club President Aris Vovos left the club during the 2010 off-season, leaving a big gap in the club's finances.
 After a consortium led by Giorgos Gamaris and Thanasis Maris, failed to gain control of the club, its ownership reverted to the club's amateur section in October.

 The team was then only allowed to be registered to the top-tier level Greek Basket League's 2010–11 season on appeal.
-The player's union criticized the club for late salary payments.
+The players' union criticized the club for late salary payments.
 The EuroLeague revoked the club's licence to play in the Qualifying Rounds of the competition.

-The former Panathinaikos club football player Vasilis Konstantinou, a Marousi native who had played youth basketball with the team, was named Team President in October.
+The former Panathinaikos club football player Vasilis Konstantinou, a Marousi native who had played youth basketball with the team, was named team president in October.
 Head coach Vangelis Alexandris returned to replace the departing Bartzokas, whilst experienced players such as Nestoras Kommatos, Ioannis Gagaloudis, and Dimitrios Charitopoulos were brought into the team to form a new squad following a player exodus.

 Maroussi finished the 2010–11 season in 5th place in the regular season standings.
 They lost in the first round of the playoffs to Aris.
 By finishing in the top 5 in the Greek League, they qualified for the next season's edition of the European 2nd-tier level EuroCup, but they were not permitted to participate in the competition, due to financial issues.

 In May 2011, Maroussi was ordered by FIBA's Basketball Arbitral Tribunal (BAT) to pay thousands of euros to former player Jared Homan in unpaid salaries and bonuses.
 Maroussi was unable to pay Homan, or Georgios Diamantopoulos, who won a similar ruling against the club in August of that year.
 Due to this, the club was then banned by FIBA from being able to register any new players in the Greek League, in November 2011.
 A temporary financial agreement with Homan, led to the suspension of the ban on registering any new players for one day, during which Frank Elegar was recruited to the club.